This post may include affiliate links; see our disclosure policy.

 • Eggs add moisture.
 One large egg contributes about 3 tablespoons of moisture to the overall recipe.

-With this in mind…let’s get to the egg substitutes!
+With this in mind, let’s get to the egg substitutes!

 Best egg substitute for pancakes

-1. Nut butter or seed butter (peanut, almond, cashew or sunflower).
+1. Nut butter or seed butter (peanut, almond, cashew, or sunflower)

-The best egg substitute for pancakes?
-Any type of nut butter: peanut butter, almond butter or cashew butter!
-For nut allergies, you can use a seed butter like sunflower butter.
-Nut butter does a few things: it helps to work as a binder to stick the batter together, and it adds a lovely richness to the flavor.
-It also helps with a golden brown color.
+Nut butter does a few things.
+It helps to work as a binder to stick the batter together, and it adds a lovely richness to the flavor.
+It also helps add that golden brown color you’d expect in pancakes.

 You can use 2 tablespoons of nut butter to replace 1 egg.
 Peanut butter has a stronger nutty flavor than almond butter or cashew butter.
-See our Vegan Pancakes or Eggless Pancakes recipe below!

-2. Flax egg.
+2. Flax egg

-3. Applesauce.
+3. Applesauce

-4. Mashed banana.
+4. Mashed banana

 Mashed banana is another egg substitute for pancakes that works well.
-You’ll get a hint of banana flavor: but there’s really no downside to a little banana in your flapjacks!
+You’ll get a hint of banana flavor, but there’s really no downside to a little banana in your flapjacks!
 This is the same concept as the applesauce above.

 Save this recipe!